Fleury

 When Marc-Andre Fleury made his NHL debut with the Penguins, a sign read, “Bienvenue, Marc-Andre!”

-After the goaltender helped the organization to its third Stanley Cup of his tenure, days before Vegas claimed him in the 2017 Expansion Draft, a sign read, “Merci, Flower!”
+After the goaltender helped the organization to its third Stanley Cup of his tenure, days before Vegas claimed him in the 2017 Expansion Draft, another sign read, “Merci, Flower!”

 Now, with Fleury set to play his final game in Pittsburgh on Tuesday at PPG Paints Arena, it’s time for Penguins fans to say “au revoir” to the best goaltender in franchise history, one of the best to ever play the position, and a wonderful person absolutely beloved by the city.